-Black O and O'Sullivan I (editors) (2012) Wealth in Great Britain Wave 2: Main results from the wealth and assets survey 2008-2010 (part 3).
-Office for National Statistics www.ons.gov.uk Wilkinson, R. G. (1996).
+&lt;sup>36 Black O and O'Sullivan I (editors) (2012) Wealth in Great Britain Wave 2: Main results from the wealth and assets survey 2008-2010 (part 3).
+Office for National Statistics www.ons.gov.uk health - the following section summarises some of the key facts from the Kent Health Inequalities Strategy.

+&lt;sup>37 Wilkinson, R. G. (1996).
 Unhealthy Societies: The Afflictions of Inequality.
-New York: Routledge Marmot & R. G. Wilkinson (Eds.), Social Determinants of Health (2nd ed., pp. 224-237).
+New York: Routledge

+&lt;sup>38 Marmot & R. G. Wilkinson (Eds.), Social Determinants of Health (2nd ed., pp. 224-237).
 Oxford, UK: Oxford University Press

-Link between health inequalities and mental illness in Kent
+Link between Health Inequalities and Mental Illness in Kent

-Adverse mental health outcomes are two to two and a half times higher among those experiencing greatest social disadvantage compared to those experiencing least disadvantage40.
-In addition those living with disability or a mental health problem remain at highest risk of poverty41.
+Adverse mental health outcomes are 2 to 2.5 times higher among those experiencing greatest social disadvantage compared to those experiencing least disadvantage.
+In addition those living with disability or a mental health problem remain at highest risk of poverty .
 Socio-economic pressures such as poverty and low levels of education are recognised risks to mental health for individuals and communities.
-The greater the gap between the rich and the poor, the greater differences are observed in health (table 7).
+The greater the gap between the rich and the poor, the greater differences are observed in health (Table 7).
 Reducing the impact of poverty and inequality is likely to have a positive impact on mental wellbeing of the population in Kent.